-In the case where $T$ is a completely non-coisometric (CNC) contraction, there is a contractive (operator-valued) analytic function, $b_T$, on the unit disk, $b_T (z) \in \scr{L} (\H , \K)$ (\emph{i.e.} a member of the operator-valued \emph{Schur class}), so that $T$ is unitarily equivalent to $X$ where $X ^* := S^* | _{\scr{H} (b _T)}$ is the restriction of the backward shift of the (vector-valued) Hardy space $H^2 (\D ) \otimes \K$ to the deBranges-Rovnyak space $\scr{H} (b _T)$ \cite{Ball2011dBR,Ball1987}.
-Here, recall that any deBranges-Rovnyak space $\scr{H} (b)$ associated to a contractive (operator-valued) analytic function, $b$, on the disk is always contractively contained in (vector-valued) Hardy space and is always co-invariant for the shift \cite{Sarason-dB}.
-This provides a natural model for this class of contractions as adjoints of restrictions of the backward shift to deBranges-Rovnyak reproducing kernel Hilbert spaces, and this is the model we extend to several variables in this paper.
+Recall that the \emph{shift}, $S :H^2 (\D ) \rightarrow H^2 (\D )$ is the canonical isometry of multiplication by $z$ and its adjoint, the \emph{backward shift}, $S^*$, acts as the difference quotient: The shift plays a central role in the classical theory of Hardy spaces \cite{Hoff,Nik-shift,GR-model}.
+If $T$ is any CNC contraction, there is a (essentially unique) contractive, operator-valued analytic function, $b_T$, on the unit disk, $b_T (z) \in \scr{L} (\mc{H} , \K)$ (\emph{i.e.} a member of the operator-valued \emph{Schur class}), so that $T$ is unitarily equivalent to $X$ where $X ^* := S^* | _{\scr{H} (b _T)}$ is the restriction of the backward shift of the vector-valued Hardy space $H^2 (\D ) \otimes \K$ to the de Branges-Rovnyak space $\scr{H} (b _T)$ \cite{Ball2011dBR,Ball1987}.
+(Any de Branges-Rovnyak space $\scr{H} (b)$ associated to a contractive, operator-valued analytic function, $b$, on the disk is always contractively contained in vector-valued Hardy space and is always co-invariant for the shift \cite{Sarason-dB}.)
+This provides a natural model for CNC contractions as adjoints of restrictions of the backward shift to de Branges-Rovnyak reproducing kernel Hilbert spaces, and this is the model we extend to several variables in this paper.